 The department of MCA started in 1992 in PES College of Engineering Mandya, one among the earliest institutes in Karnataka to start MCA Programme.
-The intake of the department is 60 students.
-The department is run by highly qualified teaching staff.
+The intake of the department is 60 students. department is run by highly qualified teaching staff.
 The department has three different laboratories to address the programmes of the revised syllabus.
 The department has received Rs.
 25 lakhs funds from AICTE for modernization of labs.
 The Programme became autonomous in the year 2008 and is affiliated to Visvesvaraya Technological University and approved by AICTE.
 The department has published several papers in national and international conferences and journal.
 The department has been actively involved in conducting workshops, Technical Seminars from industry persons to provide a platform for sharing and spreading the latest developments in the field of Computer science and applications.
 The curriculum for the Master of Computer applications programme is designed to meet the need of IT industry.
 It includes the core computer science and computer application courses and in addition, the mathematics concepts required for modeling the domain of the software systems and solve them, and management principles.
 The core courses encompass the core concepts of computer science and the elective courses are designed to deliver the modern technologies and tools.
 The salient feature of the curriculum is, the laboratory component included as a part of most of the courses and adequate number of courses are having tutorial component.
-Several reputed companies offered placements to MCA students.
+Some of the companies that offered placements to MCA students are Tech Mahindra, TCS, Mindtree, Headstrong, HP, Emphasis etc